 Warwickshire entrepreneur Wynford Dore and his cousin Gareth Newman, a former headteacher and advisor to the DfE, acquired Arnold Lodge in 1999 and are directors of the school.

-Housed across a mix of beautiful Victorian and modern buildings which surround a lovely enclosed central walled garden and artificial grass play areas for younger children, including a brand-new timber built climbing frame, wooden play equipment and outdoor classrooms.
+Classrooms are housed across a mix of beautiful Victorian and modern buildings which surround a lovely enclosed central walled garden and a separate artificial grass play areas for younger children, including a brand-new timber built climbing frame, wooden play equipment and outdoor classrooms.

-The space reminded me of the typical school playgrounds you see in North London – nestled in the rear of a tall Victorian listed building, where reception and early years classes are taught.
+The space had the feel of the typical school playgrounds you see in parts of North London – nestled in the rear of a tall Victorian listed building, where reception and early years classes are taught.

 Headteacher David Preston gave me the school tour starting in the impressive old school where the senior school, school offices, reception area and music practice rooms are based.